 The Markit CDX North America Investment Grade Index, a credit-default swaps benchmark that investors use to hedge against losses on corporate debt or to speculate on creditworthiness, dropped 4 basis points to a mid-price of 121.8 basis points at 4:55 p.m. in New York, according to prices compiled by Bloomberg.
 That’s the biggest fall since a decrease of 5.5 basis points on May 21.
 Contracts tied to Wells Fargo & Co.
-(WFC) and Chesapeake Energy Corp.
-(CHK) also dropped.
+(WFC:US) and Chesapeake Energy Corp.
+(CHK:US) also dropped.

 The gauge declined as European Central Bank President Mario Draghi said officials stand ready to act as the sovereign-debt crisis tightens its grip on Europe.
 Federal Reserve Bank of Atlanta President Dennis Lockhart said extending Operation Twist, the bank’s stimulus program, is an option.

 “The index seems to be rallying on the hopes of further action, which seems a bit premature,” said Marc Pinto, head of corporate bond strategy at Susquehanna International Group LLP in New York.
 “Markets feel that eventually the Europeans will step in and do something.”

 The ECB today announced its decision to keep the benchmark interest rate unchanged at a record-low 1 percent, resisting calls for a cut.

 “You have to question the sustainability of this rally if you don’t have more concrete action behind it,” Pinto said.

 The cost to protect against losses on the debt of Chesapeake Energy fell as the company was said to be in talks to sell pipelines for more than $4 billion.